 In 2014, University of Michigan held several Detroit-based courses at the Boulevard House, including locating the SSW Community-Based Initiative program classwork on site.
 SSA&D and the School of Music, Theater and Dance (SMTD) also held classes on site.

 In late September 2014, the School of Social Work (SSW) took an active role in creating long-term programming that integrated all elements of the founding vision.
 A graduate UM Community Scholar in the Community Based Initiative program began residence in the house to complete interior renovations and to develop strong community-driven programs.
-Many of these programs are expected to debut in January 2015 and will continue to evolve in response to community needs.
+Many of these programs debuted in January 2015 and continued to evolve in response to changing circumstances: in late 2014, the site owner, People’s Community Services, decided to sell the building.
+It was purchased by a Hubbard Farms resident and adjunct instructor at the UM-SSW, who converted it into a rooming house.
+The research-practitioner project morphed into Crow House, with an initial investment in a house and land parcels in the Condon neighborhood, and continued investments in Springwells and Hubbard Farms.